JaideepPrasad/Data-Science/Machine Learning/Clustering/Mall Customer Segmentaion/README.md

 ## Results

-For K-Means the silhouette analysis for clustes 5, 6 and 7 will be displayed below, these clusters had the highest score however as you will see.
+For K-Means the silhouette analysis for clusters 5, 6 and 7 will be displayed below, these clusters had the highest score however as you will see.
 5 clusters was originally how I would cluster the data.
 6 clusters looked a bit weird as it seemed to pick up some outliers but not all.
-7 clusters looks like 5 clusters but also captures the outliers better than 6 clusters.
+7 clusters look like 5 clusters but also captures the outliers better than 6 clusters.

 ![Capture1](https://user-images.githubusercontent.com/32663193/122119020-bbb85200-cdf6-11eb-92a6-f5ae2df27a73.PNG)
 ![Capture2](https://user-images.githubusercontent.com/32663193/122119036-c07d0600-cdf6-11eb-8685-c98ded5f2b19.PNG)